bigsergey/jasmine-tdd-example/README.md

-# jasmine-tdd-example
+# Example Standalone Jasmine project

-An example simple project that includes Jasmine and several scripts without any additional tooling.
+An example simple project that includes Jasmine, an HTML "test runner" file and several scripts to run Jasmine tests without any additional tooling.

-Static files are served using Express.

 To run tests type in your terminal: